 Finally, transfer the yogurt to the refrigerator for several hours, until chilled.

-Tips to make the best low carb yogurt
+Tips to make the recipe

 - If the yogurt separates once it has set, simply mix it together until combined and smooth again.